 Bangkok is a destination that’s popular among travellers of all ages.
 Whether it’s those taking a gap year to venture off around Asia or foodies in search of world-class restaurants.

-Meanwhile, a food tour in Bangkok is also the chance to taste everything from fresh lobster to deep-fried grasshoppers.
+Meanwhile, food tours in Bangok are also the chance to taste everything from fresh lobster to deep-fried grasshoppers.

 10 Types of Food you Should Try in Bangkok